Simple universal models capture all classical spin physics: Universal Hamiltonian Simulation -- discrete spins

-\paragraph{Step~2} We apply the reduction to the Boolean formula which forces the flag spin to be~0: $\sigma_{b_i}\xnor 0$.
-This gives a Hamiltonian $H_2^i$ acting on spins $b_i\cup B_i$ such that
+\paragraph{Step~2} We apply the reduction to the Boolean formula which forces the flag spin to be~0: $\sigma_{b_\ell}\xnor 0$.
+This gives a Hamiltonian $H_2^\ell$ acting on spins $b_\ell\cup B_\ell$ such that

-where $\Sigma_{B_i}$ is some non-empty set of configurations of the auxiliary $B_i$ spins.
-In particular, choose an arbitrary configuration $\sigma_{B_i}^\star$ and let \be \kappa_i := H_2^i(\sigma_{b_i}=1, \sigma_{B_i} = \sigma_{B_i}^\star) \geq 1\, . \ee Note that computing $\kappa_i$ requires computing an energy level of the Hamiltonian $H_2^i$.
-Since $H_2^i$ is constructed by reduction from a formula involving only a single variable, this is a Hamiltonian on a \emph{constant} number of spins, so $\kappa_i$ can be computed in constant time \footnote{Strictly speaking, in \cref{def:universal} we do not actually require the Hamiltonian to be \emph{constructable} in polynomial-time, only that it has polynomial overhead in terms of the number of spins and parameters.}.
+where $\Sigma_{B_\ell}$ is some non-empty set of configurations of the auxiliary $B_\ell$ spins.
+In particular, choose an arbitrary configuration $\sigma^\star$ and let

+Note that computing $\kappa_\ell$ requires computing an energy level of the Hamiltonian $H_2^\ell$.
+Since $H_2^\ell$ is constructed by reduction from a formula involving only a single variable, this is a Hamiltonian on a \emph{constant} number of spins, so $\kappa_\ell$ can be computed in constant time.\footnote{Strictly speaking, in \cref{def:universal} we do not actually require the Hamiltonian to be \emph{constructable} in polynomial-time, only that it has polynomial overhead in terms of the number of spins and parameters.
+However, our proof also gives this stronger property.}

-\paragraph{Step~3} We apply the reduction to the Boolean formula which forces the configuration of $B_i$ to be $\sigma_{B_i}^\star$ if $\sigma_{b_{i}}=1$, and does nothing if $\sigma_{b_{i}}=0$:
+\paragraph{Step~3} We apply the reduction to the Boolean formula which forces the configuration of $B_\ell$ to be $\sigma_{B_\ell}^\star$ if $\sigma_{b_{\ell}}=1$, and does nothing if $\sigma_{b_{\ell}}=0$:

-This gives Hamiltonian $H_3^i$ acting on spins $B_i\cup C_i$ such that
+This gives Hamiltonian $H_3^\ell$ acting on spins $B_\ell\cup C_\ell$ such that

-for some non-empty sets of configurations $\Sigma_{C_i}^b$ of the auxiliary $C_i$ spins.
+for some non-empty sets of configurations $\Sigma_{C_\ell}^b$ of the auxiliary $C_\ell$ spins.

 By rescaling these Hamiltonians and adding them together, we construct the following Hamiltonian (which can be simulated by a Hamiltonian within the same model, since the model is closed by assumption):